JannoPeilert/AlethieG/README.md

-# MetaG
+# AlethieG
+Adaption of [`MetaG`](https://github.com/dluxe0/MetaG).
+Used for implementatin in [`Wochenende`](https://github.com/JannoPeilert/WochenendeMetaG).

-False-positive results occur in digital metagenomic sequencing of bacteria. **MetaG** significantly reduces these and optionally outputs analysis charts as Scalable Vector Graphics.
+False-positive results occur in digital metagenomic sequencing of bacteria. **Alethie** significantly reduces these and optionally outputs analysis charts as Scalable Vector Graphics.

 ## Get the app